‘Shining bright like a diamond’: Rihanna becomes billionaire, wealthiest female musician in world

-NEW YORK (NewsNation Now) — Rihanna, the award-winning, chart-topping artist, just added another title to her repertoire: Billionaire.
+NEW YORK — Rihanna, the award-winning, chart-topping artist, just added another title to her repertoire: billionaire.

 Forbes estimates she is now the wealthiest female musician in the world with a fortune worth $1.7 billion.
 That makes her second only to Oprah Winfrey for the world’s richest female entertainer.